-- ✓ Special arrangements are put in place for SATS and tests. - ✓ Homework support is available as needed. - ✓ Teaching Assistants are fully involved in monitoring pupil's attainment and progress in class and groups, including next steps and reinforcement, through use of feedback forms and specific teacher / T.A. meetings. - ✓ Teachers are responsible for planning all activities including small group intervention. - ✓ Appropriate training is given to all staff to develop knowledge of both the curriculum and SEN.
+- ✓ Special arrangements are put in place for SATS and tests. - ✓ Homework support is available at specified times during the year. - ✓ Teaching Assistants are fully involved in monitoring pupil's attainment and progress in class and groups, including next steps and reinforcement, through use of feedback forms and specific teacher/T.A. meetings. - ✓ Teachers are responsible for planning all activities including the small group intervention. - ✓ Appropriate training is given to all staff to develop knowledge of both the curriculum and SEN.